 Although this first top trait for travel nurses seems fairly obvious, it can’t be stressed enough.
-When you’re moving between cities and interacting with new employers, maintaining professionalism is key.
-No matter where you go, you’ll want to mirror (or improve upon) the professional conduct of full-time personnel.
+When you’re moving between cities and interacting with new employers, maintaining professionalism is crucial.
+No matter where you go, you’ll want to mirror (and even improve upon) the professional conduct of full-time personnel.
 Some people are just jokesters, which is fine.
 However, if you don’t think you can take a healthcare environment seriously, this might not be the career for you.
 You’ll also need to be able to transition between various supervisors and managers.
 If you’re not good at following directions or taking orders, a career in travel nursing might not be in the cards for you.

 From an employer’s perspective, they want to feel safe in the investment of your employment.
 Even if you’re the most experienced and educated nurse in the country, a low-degree of professionalism can derail your career quickly!

-- Understanding your role and duties from day 1
+- Understanding your role and duties from day one

 Of course, this means showing up for each shift on time, but it comes down to keeping your word.
-If you agree to take on more responsibilities or make commitments to team members, following through is everything.
-By building a reputation for trustworthiness, you’re setting yourself up for success!
+If you agree to take on more responsibilities or make commitments to your fellow team members, you have to follow through.
+By building a reputation for trustworthiness, you’ll set yourself up for success!
 If you find yourself struggling to stay organized or be dependable, it’s time to ask yourself once again, “Should I be a travel nurse?”

 It’s no secret that traveling throughout the country means encountering a variety of different facilities, coworkers, employers, and patients.
 Each assignment will come with its set of challenges.
 You have to remember that travel nurses can’t expect their employers to cater to their preferences.
 In fact, the reality is that you have to adjust to the needs of each position.
-Adapting to your new facility can be challenging, but it’s also one of the most challenging yet exciting aspects of travel nursing!
-For nurses who fully engross themselves in their new facility’s way of doing things, they’ll not only impress employers but also gain new skills in the process.
+Adapting to your new facility can be challenging, but it’s also one of the most exciting aspects of travel nursing!
+Nurses who fully engross themselves in their assignments will not only impress their employers but they will also gain new skills in the process.

-Additionally, the opportunities for learning are available every step of the way!
-Whether you decide to take online courses while traveling or find a mentor during your assignment you can’t go wrong.
-Taking this heart only serves to make every new travel nursing job more productive and career-building!
+Opportunities for learning are available in every step of the travel nursing experience.
+Whether you decide to take online courses or find a mentor while you’re traveling, you can’t go wrong.
+Taking advantage of these opportunities only serves to make every travel nursing job more productive!